DARSakthi/DARSakthi.github.io/_texts/03-inf-cat-notes.markdown

 On 29 November these notes were updated to include more about $$\infty$$-categories themselves.

 On 6 December these notes were updated again to include more about homotopy coherence.
 I take the approach of cosimplicial sets without necessarily saying as much.
-New things in the last section are described at a partially heuristic level, so a useful resource for further reading is Riehl's set of notes on cosimplicial objects, [Cosimplicial Sets, An Overture](https://math.jhu.edu/~eriehl/complicial.pdf).
+New things in the last section are described at a partially heuristic level, so a useful resource for further reading is Riehl's set of notes on cosimplicial objects, [Cosimplicial Sets, an Overture](https://math.jhu.edu/~eriehl/complicial.pdf).

 Notes: [Some Vocabulary and Motivation for $$\infty$$-Category Theory](/files/InfCat_Notes.pdf)